EUFAR/egads-gui/README.md

 Actually, EGADS GUI is a simple python script.
 Just open a terminal in the EGADS GUI directory and launch the script as usual: python egads_gui.py.

 Do not forget to install dependancies:
-* Python (3.5.4 or newer)
+* Python (3.7 or newer)
-* PyQt5 (5.11.3 or newer)
+* PyQt5 (5.15.0 or newer)
-* EGADS Lineage (1.0.0 or newer)
+* EGADS Lineage (1.2.7 or newer)
-* Matplotlib (2.2.2 or newer)
+* Matplotlib (3.3.0 or newer)
-* Cartopy (0.17 or newer, optional, only to draw maps)
+* Cartopy (0.18 or newer)
-* Simplekml (1.3.1 or newer)
+* Simplekml (1.3.5 or newer)
-* Markdown (3.1.1 or newer, optional, only to read the changelog in the GUI)
+* Markdown (3.2.2 or newer, optional, only to read the changelog in the GUI)
-* Requests (2.18.4 or newer, optional, only to check updates if the user activates the option)
+* Requests (2.24.0 or newer, optional, only to check updates if the user activates the option)
-* Pillow (5.2 or newer, optional, only to save figures in JPEG format)
+* Pillow (7.2 or newer, optional, only to save figures in JPEG and TIFF format)

 Anaconda3 can be a good alternative, in particular if the use of Cartopy is mandatory and if the user can't build Cartopy himself.
+For Windows, an already-built version of Cartopy exists at the followind address : https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Stand-alone package: